AradhanaMote/Email-Formaliser-using-Transformers/README.md

-# Email-Formaliser-using-Transformers
-Email Formalizer is a Streamlit app that converts informal text into formal email content using Hugging Face’s transformer models.
-Ideal for professionals who need to quickly draft polished emails from casual input.
-Built with Python, Transformers, and Streamlit for a simple and effective writing experience.
+# Email Formalizer using Transformers

+This project uses a Hugging Face T5-based transformer model to rephrase informal text into formal email format using Streamlit.

+## Features
+- Takes casual/informal input text
+- Returns a formalized version
+- Web interface built with Streamlit
+- Powered by Hugging Face Transformers